TypeCarst/ProceduralBoardCreator/README.md

 The BoardCreator is a Unity project for initializing a 3D game board with x*y tiles (e.g. a chess board), where each tile can also hold a height value.

 Possible additions:
-- scaling of the tiles in y direction instead of translation, as it is done right now
 - tile scaling based on a matrix, e.g. a noise map
 - presets for board layouts
 - colouring of the tiles based on height (height map, heat map)